Go Back Email Link

 Instructions

-Weigh out 300g hard white wheat berries and mill them on your grain mill using the finest setting.
+Weigh out 435 g hard white wheat berries and mill them on your grain mill using the finest setting.

 In the bowl of a stand mixer, combine warm water, yeast, and sugar.
 Whisk well then let sit 5–10 minutes until foamy.